 Allen & Unwin, Australia, 2022

-Thank you to Allen & Unwin for my review copy and to Tony for such an interesting conversation about this book and the issues it raises.
+Thank you to Allen & Unwin for my review copy and to Matthew for talking crime, journalism and the writing craft with me.